QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Granazian people are an ethnic group descended from the Alessan people, originating as an influx of escaped slaves fleeing the [[Alessan Empire]] and seeking refuge in Selva Luz, today known as [[Selva Luce]], [[Destrea]].
-The Luzian people allowed all of the refugees to stay in the city of [[Granaza]], and later granted the city independence as the collective identity of the Granazian people developed under Luzian influence.
+The Granazian people are an ethnic group descended from the Alessan people, originating as an influx of escaped slaves fleeing the [Alessan Empire](Alessan%20Empire) and seeking refuge in Selva Luz, today known as [Selva Luce](Selva%20Luce), [Destrea](../../Map/Destrea/Destrea).
+The Luzian people allowed all of the refugees to stay in the city of [Granaza](Granaza), and later granted the city independence as the collective identity of the Granazian people developed under Luzian influence.
 The Granazian language is thought to be a direct descendant of Cirazan, but after extended influence from Common Alessan, Savorran, Rovi, and other languages spoken by slave owners throughout history, it has become something unique with very little mutual intelligibility with any of those languages, particularly notable for its heavy usage of slang.

 ### Southern islanders